Curated top stories in Regenerative Agriculture, Business, and Investing • ethansoloviev.com

 Over 50 years ago, the term ‘Regenerative’ was developed by Charles Krone to describe a radically different paradigm of approaching human and systems development.
 Guided by the Carol Sanford Institute, a small but effective community of practice including Regenesis, Terra Genesis International, Regen.Network and others has applied the paradigm to Business, Design, Planning, Education, and Agriculture.

-While I began my journey in the ‘Permaculture’ lineage mentioned above, I now firmly consider this the lineage from which I am working and thinking.
-The most complete explanation of farming from the perspective of this lineage is freely available in my paper ‘Levels of Regenerative Agriculture‘ – let me know what you think.
+Many people who begin their journey in the ‘Permaculture’ lineage mentioned above, find their way to here.
+The most complete explanation (so far!) of farming from the perspective of this lineage is freely available in the paper ‘Levels of Regenerative Agriculture‘.

 5. Soil Profits / No-Till / NRCS